 In those glorious historic times, Homer in the Iliad (1.465) wrote about pieces of meat roasted on sticks (ὀβελός).
 When I visited Santorini, or as we call it Thira, I got overwhelmed with this artefact.
 Now, we are talking about souvlaki grill which is 3000 years old!
 This is something that cannot be overlooked!
 Humans, obviously have some serious historic love affair with meat preparation!
 I would like to greet my carnivore friends all over the world with this photo!

 What makes Greek Kebab different

 The right mixture is always made with lamb and weal.
 With the current price of weal in Greece, this would make any Kebab extremely expensive!
-So, in recent years, in Greece, you can find a kebab made of ground pork, beef and lamb.
+So, in recent years, in Greece, you can find a kebab made of ground mutton, beef and lamb.
 The spices take the main word, so you’ll hardly notice the kind of meat that has been used.
-Of course, ground lamb would be the healthiest choice, but never underestimate the power of fatty pork when it comes to Keto ground meat mixture.
+Of course, ground lamb would be the healthiest choice, but never underestimate the power of fatty mutton when it comes to Keto ground meat mixture.

 Let’s borrow something from Bosnia and Herzegovina

 I must admit, from all versions of grilled minced meat, the famous Ćevapi of Bosnia and Herzegovina could win any grilled ground meat contest.
 Every country has their specific recipe, but the simplicity of B&H Ćevapi mixture is just unbelievable.
 Some might get angry because I am revealing the secret which is well kept for generations.
 But, for the purpose of popularisation and touristic promotion, they might as well forgive me.